Stateside/JurisdictionPOC/frontend/README.md

 # To do

+.
+Connect to db using IAM roles in production
+.
+Check if Jurisdiction still exists
-1. Add name, symbol, maintainer, registry to titletoken
-2. Add new jurisdicitons, contracts, and users to the database
+.
+Keep HH running or persist new transactions or replace with a different implementation .
+Add name, symbol, maintainer, registry to titletoken .
+Add new jurisdicitons, contracts, and users to the database .
+Use loader component